pritamkarmakar/JSONComparer/README.md

 -- If you are a Regex expert you can do it easily, but I'm not so I wrote this stuff.

 ### Why this library?
 I was working in a test automation where I need to play with hundreds on JSON as those are my REST services output.
 Now there was a situation where I need to make sure my service is returning correct JSON schema and with correct content.
-For that I kept a predefined JSON in my framework and need to compare this with the one that will get from the service as response.
+For that I kept a predefined JSON in my framework and the test case will retrieve the service response and will compare with the pre-existing content.
 But there was a problem, in those JSON strings few parameters were dynamic so I was not able to compare directly.

 ### Ok give an example -
 Let me try to explain it with an example -